luehrsenheinrich/afb_instant_articles/trunk/readme.txt

 == Installation ==

 1. Upload the lhafb_instant_articles folder to the /wp-content/plugins/ directory
-2. Activate the 'allfacebook.de Instant Articles' plugin through the 'Plugins' menu in WordPress
+2. Activate the 'allfacebook Instant Articles' plugin through the 'Plugins' menu in WordPress
 3. Import your first image in the admin media screen

 == Frequently Asked Questions ==